loafbrad/rockbox/docs/README.md

 Pair Rockbox with [a microcontroller running this firmware](https://github.com/loafbrad/ipod_bluetooth_arduino) to control your Bluetooth module through software!

+[Download your Rockbox image with Bluetooth support here](https://github.com/loafbrad/rockbox/releases/tag/Release) and drop into your iPod's `.rockbox` dir in root directory

 ## Supported iPods

 - [ ] ~~iPod 1g/2g~~ (not currently attempting/supporting)